Continuous-time q-Learning for Jump-Diffusion Models under Tsallis Entropy: Applications and Numerical Examples

+Furthermore, we can solve the above ODEs explicitly to obtain the desired result.
+By some standard verification arguments, the function~\eqref{eq:value2} is the optimal value function of the exploratory problem~\eqref{eq:RLV}. \end{proof}

-\begin{remark} Notably, the explicit results in Proposition~\ref{prop:nonLQ-entropytsallis} are exclusive to the special Tsallis entropy when $p=2$.
-This distinction is crucial, as it delineates a limitation in Shannon entropy's applicability, given its implicit assumption of $p=1$.
-Consequently, endeavors utilizing Shannon entropy would fail to adequately explore this particular Non-LQ problem~\eqref{eq:Nonlinear}.
-Furthermore, the optimal policy given by \eqref{eq:optimal-policy-lend} is also a two-dimensional q-Gaussian distribution with a compact support set (see Figure \ref{fig:policy-lend}).
-In fact, for $(t,x)\in[0,T]\times (0,+\infty)$, we have
+\begin{remark} Notably, the explicit results in Proposition~\ref{prop:nonLQ-entropytsallis} are exclusive to the Tsallis entropy when $p=2$, while no exact parameterization is available under the conventional Shannon entropy in this example.
+The optimal policy given by \eqref{eq:optimal-policy-lend} is also a two-dimensional $p$-Gaussian distribution with a compact support set (see Figure \ref{fig:policy-lend}).
+The mean and variance of the policy $(u_1,u_2)$ are given by